-Failure to pass one of these tests does not mean you are drunk.
+Failure to pass a field sobriety test does not mean you are drunk.
 The tests are not easy to pass, even when a driver has not been drinking at all, and is in a controlled environment, inside a building on a flat surface.
 Most of the time, a field sobriety test is given outdoors in whatever weather happens to be out there.
 It is often dark, cold, and windy, snowy, or rainy.
 The surface of a roadway, which is generally where a field sobriety test is given, is rarely nice and flat.
 Instead, it has bumps and dips from the wear of tires and upheavals due to heat and cold.
 Judges and prosecutors know that these tests are difficult to perform in perfect conditions.
 Cops are asking people to walk nine steps in a straight line, then back nine more and hold their foot in the air for thirty seconds, in bad weather.
 Just because you didn’t pass those tests does not mean you were drunk, especially if there is no evidence from the officer’s dash cam video.

-Being convicted of Driving Under the Influence can cause all types of upheaval for you and your family.
-Hiring an experienced attorney as soon as you are arrested is the best thing you can do for yourself and your loved ones.
+Convictions for Driving Under the Influence will cause all manner of chaos for you and your family.
+Enlisting the aid an accomplished attorney as soon as you are arrested is the best thing you can do for yourself and your loved ones.
 Get the legal help you deserve and call Logue Law Group for a free consultation.
-The Pittsburgh DUI attorneys at Logue Law Group are dedicated to helping clients get the best outcomes possible.
-They are aggressive and experienced, and willing to take on prosecutors to win your freedom.
+The Pittsburgh DUI attorneys at Logue Law Group are single-minded about helping clients get to the end of their journey with a great result.
+They are persevering and seasoned, and willing to take on prosecutors to win your freedom.

-Remember that your Pittsburgh DUI attorney will need all the facts.
-Don’t hesitate to trust and confide in him, so he can work his hardest for you.
-He will be able to explain your charges to you in detail, as well as describe your options.
-He will stand beside you as you navigate the criminal justice system.
+Keep in mind that your Pittsburgh DUI attorney will need to hear all the details.
+Don’t dither about trusting him.
+Go ahead and confide in him, so he has everything he needs to represent you well.
+He will make sure to explain your charges to you in a way you can understand, and describe your defense choices.
+He will remain by your side as you maneuver through the criminal justice system.

-If you or a loved one have been charged with Driving Under the Influence in or around the city of Pittsburgh, you will need an experienced criminal defense attorney.
+If you or a loved one has been charged with Driving Under the Influence in or around the city of Pittsburgh, you will need an experienced criminal defense attorney.
 The Logue Criminal Defense team serves Pittsburgh, PA, and the surrounding areas, including West Virginia and Ohio.
-To get in touch and schedule a free initial consultation with an experienced Pittsburgh Criminal Defense lawyer from Logue Law Group, call us today at 1-844-PITT-DUI or (412) 389-0805.
+To get in touch and schedule a free initial consultation with a skillful Pittsburgh Criminal Defense lawyer from Logue Law Group, call us today at 1-844-PITT-DUI or (412) 389-0805.
 Or, you can contact us online.